RV RENTAL AUSTRALIA

 Australia RV rental SPECIALS: If you place your Australia motorhome rental booking request with Motorvana online, our software will apply any relevant specials from the RV hire vendor as well as our own Motorvana QUANTUM online discount.

 Book early to secure availability.
 Many clients book their Australia RV hire months in advance.
-Moreover, said discount tends to be higher the earlier a motorhome rental booking is made.
+Moreover, said discount tends to be higher the earlier an Australia motorhome rental booking is made.

 Australia is a continent and one of the largest countries in the world.
-As large as the lower 48 United States, Australia has less than one-tenth the number of people.
-Any way you cut it, Australia, "Oz" as the Aussies call it, is epic.
+Roughly the size of the lower 48 United States, Australia has less than one-tenth the number of people.
+Any way you cut it, Australia — "Oz" as the Aussies call it — is epic.
 Separation is the essence of Oz.
 Nowhere is a holiday-home-on-wheels more poignant.
 Good roads and ample services provide for relatively easy motorhome or campervan travel in Australia.
-Driving is on the left but of course that convention is far from prohibitive for folks accustomed to driving on the right.
-Grand scale itineraries are limited to proximally coastal routes coupled to the central road through Alice Springs — but there is plenty of opportunity for truly adventurous embellishments into mountains, hill countries, jungles, national parks and desert outback.
+Driving is on the left but of course that convention is far from prohibitive to folks accustomed to driving on the right.
+Grand scale itineraries are limited to proximally coastal routes coupled to the central road through Alice Springs — but there are plenty of opportunities for truly adventurous embellishments into mountains, hill countries, jungles, national parks and desert Outback.

 By the way, we recommend you not venture in Australia without a copy of Bruce Chatwin's classic Songlines.